 Much like MPS, isoTNS can be generated sequentially by applying unitary matrices to a product state initialized in $|0\rangle^{\otimes mn}$ for the physical space [33], where m denotes the number of rows and n the number of columns of the underlying rectangular lattice.
-We will use the sequential generation sketched in Fig. 1 (2a), which is a generalization of the one proposed in Ref.
+We will use the sequential generation sketched in Fig. 1(b1), which is a generalization of the one proposed in Ref.
 [33].
-Each box corresponds to an isometry that arises from a unitary matrix $U^{(i,j)} \in U(dD^2)$ .
-In particular, isometries in the bulk can be drawn as as indicated in Fig. 1 (2b).
-The diamond in Fig. 1 (2a) indicates the so-called orthogonality center of the isoTNS.
+Each box corresponds to an isometry that arises from a unitary matrix $U^{(i,j)} \in$ $U(dD^2)$.
+In particular, isometries in the bulk can be drawn as as indicated in Fig. 1(b2).
+The diamond in Fig. 1(b1) indicates the so-called orthogonality center of the isoTNS.
 Its row and column constitute the orthogonality hypersurface, which can be treated like an MPS.
-That is, if an operator is supported only on the orthogonality hypersurface, its expectation value with respect to the isoTNS reduces to that of the underlying MPS [32].
-Although isoTNS of a given bond dimension form by definition only a subclass of PEPS, they are known to contain states with a rich structure of correlations, such as topological models [34].
-On top, their properties make isoTNS a suitable candidate for studying correlations analytically, which is otherwise a generally challenging task in more than one dimension.
+That is, if an operator is supported only on the orthogonality hypersurface,